GuardiansofthePixels/.github/profile/README.md

-# Welcome to GuardiansOfPixels! ✨🚀
+# Welcome to Guardians of the Pixels! ✨🚀

-Welcome to the official GitHub organization for **GuardiansOfPixels**, an exciting pixel-art game full of adventure, strategy, and creativity!
+Welcome to the official GitHub organization for **Guardians of the Pixels**, an exciting pixel-art game full of adventure, strategy, and creativity!

 ## 🎮 About the Game
 GuardiansOfPixels is a retro-style game where you take on the role of a brave guardian, fighting against dark forces to protect the realm of pixels.
 Solve challenges, explore dungeons, and customize your hero in this thrilling experience!